musselwhizzle/Focus-Points/docs/Focus Points.md

 <img src="../screens/Fuji 2.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>

-## 3.5 Olympus / OM System
+## 3.5 Olympus

-Olympus and their successor OM System have been using the same format of storing autofocus information in EXIF for all mirrorless cameras (starting with the E-M5 in 2012), so focus point display for all of their models is the same.
+Olympus have been using the same format of storing autofocus information in EXIF for all their mirrorless cameras (starting with the E-M5 in 2012).
+Focus point display is same across all Olympus E-M models as well as the last models of their DSLR E-series.

-Olympus / OM System belongs to the 'focus pixel' point group of camera makers.
-Focus box size and color can be adjusted in the plugin's preferences.
+The tag "AF Point Selected" contains the pixel coordinates of the focus point.
+Focus box size and color can be adjusted to taste in the plugin's preferences.

 <img src="../screens/Olympus 1.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>